 And in case that isn’t enough, in 2020 there were new regulations put in place for the fuels used by the transoceanic shipping industry.
 These regulations have resulted in far less sulfur dioxide and other sulfur compounds being released into the atmosphere.
 The results from this include the possibility of hydroxyl cannibalization through chemistry I don’t fully understand involving what’s known as DMS and changes in oceanic low-level clouds.
 See this Tweet by climate researcher Leon Simmons.

-And finally, the fourth possibility is that the current level of methane is enough by itself to overwhelm the existing availability of hydroxyl radicals.
+And finally, the sixth possibility is that the current level of methane is enough by itself to overwhelm the existing availability of hydroxyl radicals.
 One of the two, methane or hydroxyl, will be the limiting reagent.
 If enough methane has entered the atmosphere through natural and anthropogenic sources, there is a very real possibility that methane has simply now overwhelmed the available hydroxyl.
 As Leon Simmons said in this Tweet, “Saturation of the hydroxyl sink is the worst case scenario.”

 To help visualize this, let me go back to some work I’ve previously done.
 I’ve been preparing graphs for about a year now, with an update each month, under the assumption that the half-life of methane is a static 110 months.
 These graphs have been showing the amount of new methane entering the atmosphere, taking into account that a certain fixed percentage is scrubbed each month.
 You can read about my my methodology in this article.
 I also have a video explanation you can find under the YouTube video tab above.